-

 “We’ve had quite a little evidence, but just not the right evidence,” Whitlatch said in a Gazette article published January 1, 2000.

-When the Iowa Division of Criminal Investigation (DCI) established a Cold Case Unit in late 2009, Tom Mather’s murder was one of approximately 150 cases listed on the Cold Case Unit’s new website as those the DCI hoped to solve using latest advancements in DNA technology.
-Although the Cold Case Unit closed down in December 2011 due to lack of funding, the DCI continues to investigate cases where progress was being made.
-They also follow up on any new leads provided in these cases.
+When the Iowa DCI established a Cold Case Unit in 2009, Tom Mather’s murder was one of approximately 150 cases listed on the Cold Case Unit’s website as those they hoped to solve using latest advancements in DNA technology.

 About Tom Mather